HIP-1195: Hiero hooks and an application to allowances

 - We considered adding an

-option, but this left a gap in support for the full range of HTS/ERC-20 integrations that Hedera users will likely be interested in.
+IHieroAccountAllowancePrePostHookoption, but this left a gap in support for the full range of HTS/ERC-20 integrations that Hedera users will likely be interested in. - We considered pure EVM hooks with the same conceptual model, but with some severe restrictions.
+The initial

 Open Issues